Carry Method

 Is OWB better for range and open carry too?

 Yes.
-OWB is the most versatile position — comfortable for all-day wear, fast on the draw, and equally at home at the range, while open carry is legal, or concealed under a jacket.
+OWB is the most versatile position — comfortable for all-day wear, fast on the draw, and equally at home at the range, where open carry is legal, or concealed under a jacket.